jawah/charset_normalizer/README.md

 <small>Cats are going to enjoy newly decoded text</small>
 <p>

-Chardet has weaknesses where Charset Normalizer has not and vice versa.
+Chardet/cChardet have weaknesses where Charset Normalizer have not and vice versa.
 You could combine the strength of both lib to reach near perfect detection. 💪

-<small>\*\*  : Fast when there is distinguishable standards.</small>
 <small>\* : When written, should not be gibberish.</small>

 ## Your support